kevinbarreirooo729/other-reference/basic-linux-terminal/grep-command.md

 ## Note

 * grep may be given a regular expression to search.
 For example, grep "\w+" filename.extension
+* grep stands for Global Regular Expression Print.
+* You must navigate to the directory where the file or files are located to use grep on them.
 * For regular expression to work make sure you use the GNU version of grep.
 Check for the version of grep by running grep -V